-Lake County's Public Transportation services are offered to passengers whose rides are paid for by a sponsoring agency and the general public.
-The general public who does not qualify for benefits under the Transportation Disadvantaged Program may pay the entire trip cost and receive services.
+Lake County's Public Transportation services are offered to passengers whose rides are paid for by a sponsoring agency and state and federal grants.
 All requests for transportation are accepted; however, applicants must meet the requirements of the sponsoring agency.
 There is no differentiation between age, race, creed, national origin, or disability as long as the person qualifies for the service.
 There is a possibility that trips may be prioritized based on trip purpose due to funding reductions experienced by most sponsoring agencies.
-The prioritization format has been approved by the Ridership Sub-committee of the TDCB and is described below in Section 4.1.2.2.
+The prioritization format has been approved by the Ridership Subcommittee of the TDCB and is described below in Section 4.1.2.2.
 It should be noted that FDOT Section 5311-funded trips and trips provided under the Americans with Disabilities Act (ADA) may not be prioritized.
 While trip prioritization may be enacted in the future, the CTC has yet to have any unmet trip demand within the most recent five-year period.

 The CTC operates its paratransit services under the name of Lake County Connection (LCC) and has contracted with RATP Dev USA effective March 6, 2017, to serve as the County's provider.
 Through a competitive process in 2022, RATP Dev USA was selected and awarded a second five-year contract to continue to provide Lake County Connection services.
 Pick up times for transportation disadvantaged services are from 5:00 am until 7:00 pm, Monday through Friday, except dialysis transportation, which is also provided on Saturdays.
 Services are limited to dialysis trips only on Martin Luther King Day, Memorial Day, Independence Day, and Labor Day.
 Services are not provided on New Year's Day, Thanksgiving Day, and Christmas Day.
 The Lake County Connection office and reservation hours are 8:00 am until 5:00 pm, Monday through Friday, excluding selected holidays.
-ADA hours of operation are the same as the LakeXpress route begins service at 5:30 am and the latest route operates until 9:58 pm.
-The current CTC vehicle inventory consists of 92 vehicles.
-Lake County Connection, through its contracted provider, operates 43 vehicles, and the CTCs coordination contractors use 49 vehicles.
+ADA hours of operation are the same as the LakeXpress published bus schedules when those individual routes are operating.
+Currently, the earliest LakeXpress route begins service at 5:30 am and the latest route operates until 9:58 pm.
+The current CTC vehicle inventory consists of 86 vehicles.
+Lake County Connection, through its contracted provider, operates 44 vehicles, and the CTCs coordination contractors use 42 vehicles.